Skip to content

 Is HOP faith-based or secular?

-HOP is a secular co-op.
-That means that our co-op is not connected to any religion or faith-based system.
+HOP is a secular homeschool community.
+That means that we are not connected to any religion or faith-based system.
 We do not offer classes that include religious instruction, shared prayer, or faith-based content.
 (Classes may reference religion when it has to do with history or culture, from an educational standpoint, but not in a way that proselytizes.)
 That said, we welcome people of all faith backgrounds and aim to foster a community that supports tolerance and understanding for people with differing beliefs.

 What happens when a teacher is sick and unable to teach a class on a HOP day?

 We ask our teachers to do their best to teach every one of their 12 weeks of classes each semester.
 If illness or an emergency occurs that prevents a teacher from coming to class, it is usually announced on the current semester’s Facebook page as soon as we know about it.
-When possible, teachers will try to reschedule the missed class, or they can offer a refund for that class.
+When possible, teachers will try to have a substitute for the class, or they can offer a refund for that class.
 Families should contact teachers directly to work out a solution when a teacher misses a class.

 One of our family members is sick and I’m not sure if I should attend HOP.
 What should I do?

-If you are sick, please stay home.
+If you are sick, PLEASE STAY HOME!
 That goes for both members and teachers.
 It is much better for the health of all if you keep the germs at home.
 Just please let us know as soon as you know you are not coming.
 You can post on our HOP FB page for currently enrolled families (Not the main page.
 The one for the semester that you are attending).
 By letting us know, your child’s teachers (or your students) will know not to expect you.
+If staying home means you will be missing a volunteer obligation, please reach out to another parent to cover you and let admin/the volunteer coordinator know.

 If your family discovers you are affected by lice, please notify a HOP Planning Team member immediately so that we can let our families know to check their own children.
 In order to protect the child who has lice, please do not post directly to the group.
 Please be sure to follow a thorough treatment protocol and be sure to remove all lice/nits before attending classes again.
 Continue to check the heads of your entire family for 14 days after treatment to be sure that you have successfully removed the lice.